yacosta738/blastkode/content/authors/en/yuniel-acosta.md

           start_date: 2020-08-21
           location: Desoft, Ciego de Ávila, Ciego de Ávila
           main_activities: >-
             * Trained over 10 staff members in internal web functions, including steps on how to make minor updates and changes.

             * Guided and assisted the development team throughout the process of implementing software requirements with new technologies.

             * Trained over 15 staff members in microservices architecture with Kubernetes and Istio.

             * Designed, implemented and developed microservice architecture for online reputation management system.
+          end_date: 2021-11-21T13:05:40.019Z
         - name: Full Stack Developer
           icon:
             type: fa